reproto/reproto/doc/spec.md

 ReProto permits all types and interfaces to be extended.

 Extensions allow for additions, and is typically used to adapt a protocol specification to your local environment.
 They allow you to add additional information, as long as it doesn't conflict with any existing declarations.

 In a perfect world, extensions should not be necessary and the specification should be in sync with the API, and there should be no additional configuration necessary to start using the generated code.

-An extension is loaded when a when an identical package and type declaration is present in the path.
+Extensions may only be loaded through the `[files]` section in the manifest.

-Assume you have a type called `Foo` in the `foo` package.
+Assume you have a type called `Foo` in the `foo` package:

 ```reproto
 // file: protos/foo.reproto